■ Model

 Stokes Dueling Dinosaurs Kaiyodo Mount

-This story surrounding the amazing "dueling dinosaurs" exhibit concept mount was relayed to me by John Carlson, President of Monstrosities: "In 1996, the Natural History Museum in LA County published a story about an exhibit depicting a T. rex battling a Triceratops (TERRA, Vol 5, Sept-Oct 1996; click the cover picture above to download the full article).
+This story surrounding the amazing ‘dueling dinosaurs’ exhibit concept mount was relayed to me by John Carlson, President of Monstrosities: “In 1996, the Natural History Museum in LA County published a story about an exhibit depicting a T. rex battling a Triceratops (TERRA, Vol 5, Sept-Oct 1996; click the cover picture above to download the full article).
 In that article, it mentions Michael Stokes presenting a model of the dinosaurs which showed his concept.
 The article does not mention that the dinosaur skeletons used by Stokes were made by Kaiyodo.
 Because of his position at the museum, Michael Stokes was truly a master model maker, and was able to bash the kits and do amazing things with them.
 I commissioned him to build me a model the same as he built for the museum and sent him the kits he needed.
-He never delivered the model, left the museum, and we never heard from him again".
+He never delivered the model, left the museum, and we never heard from him again”.

-Horst Bruckmann Buildup
+Horst Bruckmann Mount

 Build-up of the Tyrannosaurus skeleton model (right) on Horst Bruckmann's Dinosaur model Collection website.
 Look in Galerie 3 to see it.